jiangfuqing/Epic-map/README.md

 a.
 Enter cellranger-atac-2.0.0/lib/python/atac/barcodes/;
 b.
 Replace default barcode file "737K-cratac-v1.txt.gz" with new custom barcode (in Barcode, also named as "737K-cratac-v1.txt.gz").

-2. Generate ATAC fragments file and gene expression matrix file from MISAR-seq data: bash Epic-map.sh
+2. Generate fragments file and peak_bc_matrix file from Epic-map data: bash Epic-map.sh

-3. After fill tissue region with white and non-tissue with black in photoshop or other image processing software manually: python Figure_filter.py -i $sampleId
+3. Fill tissue region with white and non-tissue with black in photoshop manually and saved as $sampleId-PS.jpg: python Figure_filter.py -i $sampleId

 4. Analysis Epic-map data: